swiftlang/swift-evolution/proposals/0000-mathable.md

 cover 99% of uses, so I would rather wait to provide this function until we have time to do it correctly.

+4. We could spell `log` (the natural logarithm) `ln`.
+This would resolve some ambiguity for users with a background in certain fields, at the cost of diverging from the vast majority of programming languages.
+Rust and Kotlin do spell it this way, so we wouldn't be completely alone.
+It would also avoid using a function name that potentially conflicts (visually or syntactically) with an obvious name for logging facilities.

 5. We could put the free functions into the standard library instead of a separate module.
 Having them in a separate module helps avoid adding stuff to the global namespace unless you're actually using it, which is generally nice, and the precedent from other